 When an individual stock in the Wealthfront 500 declines by a certain amount we sell it and replace it with a highly correlated stock.
 We carefully manage the interaction and timing of trades to avoid wash sales and also continue to look for losses to harvest at the asset class (ETF) level.

-Wealthfront is the first and only company to combine asset class level and stock level tax-loss harvesting.
+Wealthfront is the first company to combine daily asset class level and stock level tax-loss harvesting.
 We are pleased to be able to offer this service to accounts over $500,000, which, while sizable, is also one-tenth what firms like Aperio Group and Parametric require.

 To learn more about our new service, please read our newly updated whitepaper on tax-loss harvesting.